See below for some of our most Frequently Asked Questions.

 Whether you choose a blended learning or fully online pathway you will study as part of a learning group, led by a facilitator, so that although you will be studying at home (or at work) you will also be progressing with a group of fellow colleagues and can interact with them as much, or as little, as you want.

 For most programmes (non-apprenticeship programmes), payments can be made via BACS transfer, by credit card or by cheque.
 We will email you (or your school) an invoice for the total amount shortly before a course starts.
 Please pay within 14 days of receiving your invoice.
 Once you have received an invoice from us, you can also pay by credit/debit card (payment details are on the invoice).

-The Serco learning centre website (which you use to access all learning materials) is optimised for use with desktop and laptops.
+The Serco learning centre website (which you will use to access all learning materials) is optimised for use with desktop and laptops.
 It is expected that these are the primary devices for participants to access learning materials, e-learning activities and to submit assignments.
 In practice, the site may also be viewable on many tablet browsers and other mobile devices, smartphones, etc., however we are unable to offer any support for access or configuration issues associated with tablets or other mobile devices.

 You will need to ensure that your desktop or laptop meets the minimum specifications required to get the best out of the learning centre – please see separate Technical Requirements page for more details.